• Home

 Why do my truffles fall apart when I dip them?

-Make sure you’re freezing them for a full 20 minutes and working in small batches — pull out only 6–8 at a time and keep the rest in the freezer.
+They weren’t frozen long enough before dipping.
+The balls should be firm and frozen so they stay intact when they hit the warm chocolate.
+Make sure you freeze them for a full 20 minutes and do small batches – only take out 6-8 at a time and keep the rest in the freezer.

 Can I use chocolate chips instead of almond bark?